GetAmbassador/chargify/README.md

 $this->ambassador_chargify->renewal();
 ```

-5) Run your webhook URL in a browser to check if there are any errors displayed
+5) Run your webhook URL in a browser to check if there are any errors displayed.
+If you see blank page, it is ok.